sashadarling/Godsend.js/README.md

 Godsend.js
 ===========

 Godsend.js is a simple javascript library for either pre-loading or lazy-loading assets.

+*NOTE* There aren't any dependencies for this library, even though the examples are shown using jQuery.

 Usage
 -----